openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off-reinstall--prod-files-diff.md

 Only in /srv/off: forest-footprint
 Only in /srv/off: gulpfile.js
 Only in /srv/off/html/.well-known: acme-challenge
-Only in /srv/off/html/.well-known: apple-app-site-association Only in /srv/off/html/.well-known: apple-developer-merchantid-domain-association Only in /srv/off/html/.well-known: pki-validation
 Only in /srv/off/html: Store.debug.txt
 Only in /srv/off/html: bak
 Only in /srv/off/html: be-fr.index.html